|

 its confines.
 It was black as the night sky, and as he opened the chamber, I could

 see it was fully loaded with six slugs.
-He gave the chamber a spin, snapped it
+He gave the chamber a spin, snapped it closed with

-closed with a flick of his wrist, and sat on his stool carefully, holding the
+a flick of his wrist, and sat on his stool carefully, holding the .38 in his right hand

-.38 in his right hand with his thumb on the hammer.
-The woman on the
+with his thumb on the hammer.

-bed wore a face of humiliation and shame as Joshua aimed the .38 at the space
+The woman on the bed wore a face of humiliation and shame as Joshua aimed the .38

-between her thighs.
+at the space between her thighs.
+"Hey,"

-know why we abducted Pussy Galore here and tied her up in this shitty
+"You want to know why we abducted Pussy Galore here and tied her up in this shitty

 apartment?"
 Joshua motioned toward her with his free hand.
 "Here's your chance."